Beauty Shop: Plot

 The salon staff go to a nightclub to party.
 James and Lynn fall for one another after dancing and kissing.
 Gina and Joe develop their relationship as well.
 At the salon, when Joanne flirts with James, Lynn politely asks her to leave James alone as she and him are slowly developing and building their relationship.
-Joanne becomes arrogant and belligerent with Lynn.
-Chanel, who used to dislike Lynn, unexpectedly stands up for Lynn, and this causes a heated argument between Lynn, Chanel and Joanne.
-Gina comes in to stop the argument and Joanne angrily demands that Gina fire Chanel.
+Joanne becomes arrogant and belligerent with Lynn and Chanel.
+Chanel, who used to dislike Lynn, unexpectedly stands up for Lynn, and this causes a heated argument between Lynn, Chanel, and Joanne.
+Gina comes in to stop the argument and Joanne angrily demands that Gina fire them.
 Gina refuses and Joanne cancels the meeting with CoverGirl.
 Joanne also angrily mentions that she is done being Gina's client and storms out of the salon out of pettiness.
 Feeling guilty, Lynn apologizes, but Gina tells them that it is not her fault, it just was not meant to be between her and Joanne.

 The shop is trashed and vandalized the night before Vanessa's big piano recital, but the staff come together to clean up the mess, even bringing in their own supplies to ensure the salon can stay open.
 Darnelle decides it is time for her to grow up and enrolls in beauty school.
 Willie secretly tapes Jorge and Inspector Crawford discussing their scheme to ruin Gina.

 A disheveled woman enters the shop and begs someone to fix her hair for a wedding that day.
 Willie shows Gina the videotape of Jorge and Inspector Crawford.
 That night, Gina confronts Jorge at his salon and threatens to expose his scheme, as well as the fact that he is actually from Nebraska, not Austria, and tells him she will never give up.
 Jorge continues to insult Gina as she leaves, and James and his friends humiliate him by giving him an extreme haircut as payback.

 Later, as Gina and the shop listen to Hollerin' Helen's show, she gives a shout-out to Gina's salon and her miracle conditioner, and they realize she was the desperate woman on the way to the wedding.